Estimating Graph Dimension with Cross-validated Eigenvalues: Technical proofs

-Via Slutsky's Lemma, we can multiply the ratio in Equation \eqref{eq:cltpop} by any sequence that converges to one in probability and the result still holds.
+Via Slutsky's Lemma, we can multiply the ratio in Equation \eqref{eq:cltpopulation} by any sequence that converges to one in probability and the result still holds.
 The proof is then concluded by showing that $\sigma/\hat \sigma$ converges to one in probability.
 Indeed, we have

-which is Equation \eqref{eq:lyp} up to a factor of $4$ and thus $o(1)$.
+where (i) is due to the mutual independence among upper triangular elements of $\tilde A\test$, and (ii) is due to the delocalization condition.
 So, by Chebyshev's inequality, $\hat \sigma^2/\sigma^2$ converges in probability to its expectation.
 Note that $\E (\hat \sigma^2 / \sigma^2)=1$ and that taking the inverse and the square root is continuous transformation.
 So, the ratio $\sigma/\hat \sigma$ converges in probability to one. \end{proof}